A Comprehensive Guide to Visiting & Trekking Gorillas in Uganda 2023/24

 - Don’t feed gorillas

-- Sometimes the gorillas charge.
-Follow the instructions of the guide.
+- Sometimes Gorillas charge.
+Follow the instructions in the guide.
 Don’t run away, it will increase the risk of a gorilla chasing you.

 - Don’t touch the gorillas, they are wild animals.